jachana/bluetext/.context/polytope/component-templates/python.md

 ## Package managment
 Use the uv-install Polytope module to install packages via `pt run --non-interactive "uv-add{packages: '<packages>', component-path='<component-path>'}"`, where:
-* `packages` is a comma-separted list of packages, with either just the name of the package or including a specific version `<package-name>==<version>`.
+* `packages` is a space-separted list of packages, with either just the name of the package or including a specific version `<package-name>==<version>`.
 Only specify the version if the user has specifically asked for it.
 Otherwise always specify only the name of the package.
 * `component-path` is the relative path of the component's root directory.